 In a small bowl, mix a little bit of baking soda with the juice of a freshly squeezed lemon.
 The mixture should bubble slightly.
 Using a cotton swab, wipe saliva and excess plaque from your teeth before brushing on the mixture.
 Leave the mixture on your teeth for a minute before gently brushing it off with a toothbrush.

-Don’t leave the mixture on your teeth for any longer than a minute; the acid erode tooth enamel.
+Don’t leave the mixture on your teeth for any longer than a minute; the acid erodes tooth enamel.

 4. Eat Crunchy Fruits and Veggies